 - Summary by month of hits, KBytes,

-- For each month profile by hour and by day of hits, KBytes,
+- For each month profile by hour and by day of hits, KBytes, error

-error rates and server response time
+server response time

 - Busiest hour of the month compared to averages, worst user